What are the grades and stages of thyroid cancer?

 Your doctor often uses this information to give your cancer a number stage – from 1 to 4.

-A higher number, such as stage 4, means a more serious cancer.
+A higher number, such as stage 4, means a more advanced cancer.
 Some stages are further divided into stage A and B.

 Staging can be hard to understand, so ask your doctor and nurse for more information if you need it.